LordAlucard90/TypeScript-Tutorial/00 - Into/readme.md

 ## Adding Types

-TypeScript allows to improve the type check in this way:
+TypeScript allows to improve the type check using the type assertion:
 ```typescript
 import axios from 'axios';